skvadrik/re2c/re2c/doc/manual/options/options_list.rst

     The internal algorithm used by re2c to minimize the DFA (defaults to ``moore``).
     Both the table filling algorithm and the Moore algorithm should produce the same DFA (up to states relabeling).
     The table filling algorithm is much simpler and slower; it serves as a reference implementation.

+``--eager-skip``
+    This option controls when the generated lexer advances to the next input symbol (that is, increments YYCURSOR or invokes YYSKIP).
+    By default this happens after transition to the next state, but ``--eager-skip`` option allows to override default behavior and advance input position immediately after reading input symbol.
+    This option is implied by ``--no-lookahead``.

+``--dump-nfa``
+    Generate .dot representation of NFA and dump it on stderr.

+``--dump-dfa-raw``
+    Generate .dot representation of DFA under construction and dump it on stderr.

+``--dump-dfa-det``
+    Generate .dot representation of DFA immediately after determinization and dump it on stderr.

+``--dump-dfa-tagopt``
+    Generate .dot representation of DFA after tag optimizations and dump it on stderr.

+``--dump-dfa-min``
+    Generate .dot representation of DFA after minimization and dump it on stderr.

+``--dump-adfa``
+    Generate .dot representation of DFA after tunneling and dump it on stderr.

 ``-1 --single-pass``
     Deprecated.
 Does nothing (single pass is the default now).